Theory of proximity effect in two-dimensional unconventional superconductor with Rashba spin-orbit interaction: Abstract

 \section{Abstract}

 We study the anomalous proximity effect in diffusive normal metal (DN)/unconventional superconductor junctions, where the local density of states (LDOS) in the DN has a zero-energy peak due to the penetration of the odd-frequency spin-triplet $s$-wave pairing.
-In this study, we consider a two-dimensional unconventional superconductor on the substrate in the presence of a Rashba spin-orbit coupling (RSOC) $\lambda$, where the Rashba vector is parallel with the $z$-direction.
-The anomalous proximity effect, originally predicted in spin-triplet $p$-wave superconductor junctions, is sensitive to the RSOC when the direction of the $\mathbf{d}$-vector is parallel with the $z$-direction.
+In this study, we consider a two-dimensional unconventional superconductor on the substrate in the presence of a Rashba spin-orbit coupling (RSOC) $\lambda$, where the Rashba vector is parallel to the $z$-direction.
+The anomalous proximity effect, originally predicted in spin-triplet $p$-wave superconductor junctions, is sensitive to the RSOC\@.
 It disappears with the increase of $\lambda$.
-When the direction of the $\mathbf{d}$-vector is on the $xy$-plane, the zero-energy surface Andreev bound states (ZESABS) can remain with the increase of $\lambda$ and an anomalous proximity effect exists even for large $\lambda$ values.
 On the other hand, the anomalous proximity effect can be switched on by the large $\lambda$ values in the spin-singlet $d_{xy}$-wave superconductor junctions.
 The resulting zero-energy LDOS and the magnitude of the odd-frequency spin-triplet $s$-wave pair amplitude increase with the increase of $\lambda$.